-As outlined here and in the “Resources and Support” section at the end of this Policy, a variety of support and counseling resources are available to members of the Boston University community affected by Title IX Sexual Misconduct and Non-Title IX Sexual Misconduct.
+As outlined here and in the “Resources and Support” section at the end of this Policy, a variety of support and counseling resources are available to students and employees of the Boston University community affected by Title IX Sexual Misconduct and Non-Title IX Sexual Misconduct.
 Contact information for the resources described here is available in Section X.

 A. Emergency / Immediate Assistance

 The University encourages all community members affected by Title IX Sexual Misconduct and Non-Title IX Sexual Misconduct to seek immediate assistance.
 Doing so promptly may be important to ensure the person’s physical safety or to obtain medical care or other support.
 It may be helpful to preserve evidence, which can assist the University and/or law enforcement in proving that the alleged criminal offense occurred or may be helpful in obtaining a protective order.
 Confidential assistance is available to BU students free of charge 24 hours a day, 7 days a week (by phone at 617-353-SARP).
 For emergency assistance, community members should call the BU Police Department at 617-353-2121.

 Students or employees who wish to obtain information or notify law enforcement are encouraged to contact the Boston University Police Department (BUPD).
 BUPD will assist or provide information to members of the University community about how to obtain a court-issued protective order.
 BUPD will also provide information on law enforcement investigations, and civil or criminal processes available to students and employees.
 BUPD, the University Title IX Coordinator or their designee will advise students and employees on how to obtain a lawful court-issued protective order or an institution-issued no-contact directive or a No Trespass Order against an alleged perpetrator of the sexual misconduct.
 The institution’s process for investigating sexual misconduct complaints and external civil and criminal processes may run concurrently.